python/cpython/Doc/library/ast.rst

 .. class:: FunctionType(argtypes, returns)

-   Special type to represent old-style type comments for functions, as Python versions prior to 3.5 didn't support :pep:`484` annotations.
+   A representation of an old-style type comments for functions, as Python versions prior to 3.5 didn't support :pep:`484` annotations.

    Such type comments would look like this::